 While there were no required expenditure reductions in 2016-17, the Libraries did conduct its annual journal evaluation to identify high cost-per-use titles for possible cancellation.
 Five subscriptions were identified as having a three-year cost-per-use (CPU) over $100, and they were assessed by the Libraries faculty.
 These titles were cancelled effective January 1, 2018 but are still available through interlibrary loan or per-article purchasing and may also be accessible through the Libraries’ full-text databases like Academic Search Complete, Business Source Complete, or JSTOR.
 Any questions about these cancellations should be directed to Collections Services.

 As has been the Libraries’ practice in the past, similar routine subscription evaluations will continue on an annual basis.
 If titles are identified for cancellation based on high CPU, details will be posted on the Libraries’ website and feedback is welcomed.
 Due to the ongoing subscription review, the Libraries expects to free up funds within the subscription budget for the acquisition of new subscriptions (or the reinstatement of previously cancelled titles).
 The five subscriptions identified for cancellation in 2016-17 yielded just over $1,200 in funding for new subscriptions.
 Moving forward, the Libraries will be working with the Senate Library Committee to develop broad criteria for reinvestment of this and any future funds freed up by strategic cancellations.

-If you have any questions about last year’s or this year’s subscription reduction review process, please contact Collection Services.
+If you have any questions or concerns, please contact Collections Services.